avatsaev/kchat_front/README.md

 Grunt and Bower cli's must be installed in global with npm

-Gems coffee, sass, and haml must be installed with bundle
+Gems coffee, sass, and haml must be installed.

 Frontend code is in **./app/** folder